-Latest Figures Show New Home Prices Gain, Sales Decline in Salt Lake City
+Latest Figures Show New Home Prices Gain, Sales Drop in Salt Lake City

 Pricing and Mortgage Trends

-For newly sold homes, the average mortgage size saw a lift year-over-year along with new home prices.
-It increased 14.9% in December from a year earlier to $292,651.
-In November 2013, average mortgage size on newly sold homes saw a 14.0% hike year-over-year from a year earlier.
+The average mortgage size on new homes moved north year-over-year along with new home prices.
+The average mortgage size saw a 22.2% gain year-over-year to $283,648 in January.
+In December 2013, average mortgage size on newly sold homes saw a 7.8% rise year-over-year from a year earlier.